abathur8bit/garfield/README.md

 Reloads the file from disk.
 Position in file, and any bookmarks are preserved.

-# TODO
-- Filter (&) to display only matching lines, will need to show something on the status bar to indicate we are filtering
-- Multiple file support
-- Search shows the matching line *and* highlight the matching text
-- Word wrap
-- Remember bookmarks in files viewed
-- Launch Garfield with -l param will start the last session

 ## Search
 Search history.
 When you hit the up arrow, it will show previous queries.
 Down will show the next query.
 When it goes past the last one, a blank line is shows.